 The financial transparency law of California starts with Section 16020 of the Vehicle Code of California.
 It allows all drivers, among other items, to pay damages arising from the possession or service of a motor vehicle.

 Drivers must be able to pay costs (financial liability) of at least $15,000 for each individual injured or killed in an accident, $30,000 for two or more people injured or killed in one accident, and at least $5,000 for property damage in any one accident.
 You could be asked for written evidence of financial liability if you are charged by a police officer for a moving violation or are involved in an accident.
 This can be achieved by recording the vehicle registration card provided by the DMV, your insurance provider's name, and the policy number.
 This evidence of insurance should be stored in the car or in a position where, when driving, it is always visible.
 Contact the Department of Motor Vehicles of California for additional information.

 Q. What can be done due to an accident if you are served with a case (Summons and Complaint)?

 A. Immediately inform the agent and insurance provider.
 Keep a copy or send the original documents to your company for yourself and mail.
 Do not send statements to anyone but a confirmed representative of your business or address the accident.
 Your business will have legal protection if the case results from a covered loss.

 Q. Is there protection for a newly purchased vehicle?

-A. For a car replacing a car already on your contract, most plans have automatic coverage.
+A. Most plans have automatic coverage for replacing a car already on your contract.
 Usually, the coverage is the same coverage you had in your previous car.
-Notify your broker-agent of any replacement vehicle as early as possible.
-There is typically a requirement that you contact your agent or your company within a specified period if you want extra coverage.
+Notify your broker agent of any replacement vehicle as early as possible.
+You are typically required to contact your agent or your company within a specified period if you want extra coverage.

 Most plans often have automatic coverage for a newly purchased car that enhances the vehicles you have on your insurance policy.
 Typically, there are unique requirements that must be met.